 The visa interview is usually the final stage of the visa application process, after which a decision will be made.
 In cases where the Consular officer is unable to make a decision on your application based on the interview or the documents provided, they may put your application into Administrative Processing.

-How to make your visa appointment
+How to make your US visa appointment in London

 Interviews are by appointment only and must be scheduled in advance.